CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/spec.md

                                     Data base name
               -a, --all             Get data of all employee during generation and export
 5. WEB
-  Web is for initialise web .
-But dont use it for react app.
-React app have its own api file.
-Use this web for init db and Add employee details.
+  Web is for initialise api for react

 Default dbname is hrms